-(a) Net earnings per common share amount does not add due to rounding.
+(a) Net earnings per common share amounts for the relevant three-month periods do not add to the six-month period amount due to rounding.

 See the accompanying Notes to the Consolidated Condensed Financial Statements.

 DANAHER CORPORATION AND SUBSIDIARIES

 CONSOLIDATED CONDENSED STATEMENTS OF COMPREHENSIVE INCOME

 (\$ in millions)

 (unaudited)